 Pour beef broth into the pan and mix until broth mixture is completely incorporated.

-In a crockpot, place lamb meat, carrots, potatoes, salt pepper and thyme.
+In a crockpot, place lamb meat, carrots, potatoes, 1 tsp salt, pepper and thyme.

 Pour broth mixture over the lamb and root vegetables.

 Cook on high for one hour, followed by cooking on low for 3 hours (or until root vegetables are cooked through).
 Enjoy with some bread and butter on the side, and add in Irish Soda Bread with freshly made strawberry jam for dessert!